This post may contain affiliate links. Please read my disclosure policy.

 This recipe made about 18 regular size doughnuts.
 They are so easy to make and bake and you can top them with just about anything.
 Try a cinnamon sugar mixture, a simple cinnamon glaze or go all amazingly delicious and drizzle with caramel icing and toasted pecans.

-I will make these again especially when I want to impress somebody or if I need to make a dependable recipe for an office gathering.
+I will make these pumpkin doughnuts again soon, and especially when I want to impress somebody or if I need a dependable recipe for an office gathering.
 I cannot make these without a plan for sharing

 getting rid of them – because I would – get rid of them all by myself!